denniskamaa/denniskamaa.github.io/README.md

 # denniskamaa.github.io
-This is a test statis Website deployed to GitHub Pages
+This is a test static Website deployed to GitHub Pages